cockroachdb/docs/v21.2/deploy-cockroachdb-with-kubernetes-openshift.md

 ## Step 8.
 Delete the cluster

 {{site.data.alerts.callout_info}}
-If you want to continue using this cluster, see [Operate CockroachDB on Kubernetes](operate-cockroachdb-kubernetes.html) for details on configuring, scaling, and upgrading the cluster.
+If you want to continue using this cluster, see the documentation on [configuring](configure-cockroachdb-kubernetes.html), [scaling](scale-cockroachdb-kubernetes.html), [monitoring](monitor-cockroachdb-kubernetes.html), and [upgrading](upgrade-cockroachdb-kubernetes.html) the cluster.
 {{site.data.alerts.end}}

 1. Go to the **Installed Operators** page and find the cluster name of the CockroachDB cluster.
 Select **Delete CrdbCluster** from the menu.